srfilipek/ftweet/README.md

 information about the JSON format.

-By default, ftweet looks for the configuration file in the user's home directory named `.ftweet`.
+By default, ftweet looks for the configuration file in the user's home directory named `~/.ftweet`.
 You can also pass in a configuration file using command line argument `--config`.

 # Example Use #